k33da-lets-debug/CodeForChange/README.md

 9. [Pillow](https://pypi.org/project/Pillow/)

 # How to use this tool.
-This tool is pretty simple to use
+This tool is pretty simple to use.
+Just upload image and get the results in docx or exel format.

 ## Step 1: Read the instructions(obviously :P)